Cwmbrân Town A.F.C.: Financial problems (2006–2007)

 The 2003–04 season saw the introduction of a new manager, Brian Coyne, who had previously managed Newtown.
-But his reign was short, and during the 2004–05 season after the resignation of long term chairman John Colley, Brian also decided to step down as manager due to financial reasons.
+But his reign was short, and during the 2004–05 season after the resignation of long term chairman John Colley, Coyne also decided to step down as manager due to financial reasons.

 For the rest of that season Cwmbrân were managed by former player Sean Wharton.
 For the next two seasons, in difficult circumstances Wharton looked to local talent to try to avoid relegation.
 At the end of the 2005–06 season, Town were close to dropping out of the Welsh top flight for the first time since the League's formation.
 Cwmbrân finished in the second relegation position, but were saved from relegation due to a lack of teams in the feeder leagues wishing to be promoted.
 But at the end of the 2006–07 season Cwmbrân were relegated for the first time from the Welsh Premier League into the Welsh Football League.
 They finished in 17th place and were ultimately relegated following a 5–1 defeat by Llanelli AFC on 20 April.

 The season's on-field performances were overshadowed by off-field financial problems.
 Towards the end of November 2006, reports surfaced that players were not being paid.
 The club initially denied this, but on 30 November the club announced officially that it was unable to pay its players.
 A few key players left, including top scorer Jody Jenkins, who joined Haverfordwest County.

 Cwmbrân Town received some help from Newport County, who offered a friendly with all proceeds going to the club.
 Wharton resigned at the end of the season.